 Cloud data integration is a key part of any company’s digital transformation.
 It helps business operations run smoother and faster and lets them handle larger server loads.
-Cloud data integration also increases server and data security, scalability, and operational flexibility.
+Data integration in the cloud also increases server and data security, scalability, and operational flexibility.
 In fact, LogicMonitor looked at the current state of the cloud and found that digital transformations are the main reason (63%) why businesses adopt cloud data integration.
 The study projected that 83% of enterprise workloads would be in the cloud by 2020.

 If you’re part of that vast majority, then cloud adoption is necessary to link all of your servers, operations and devices.
 Here are our recommended best practices for security, scalability and flexibility to help you get the most from your cloud data integration.